-If the participant uses either a Finance Company or Leasing Company to provide their cost share to purchase the replacement vehicle, the Finance/Leasing Company must agree to list SACOG and SMAQMD as lien holders on the vehicle title.
+If the participant uses either a Finance Company or Leasing Company to provide their cost share to purchase the replacement vehicle, the Finance/Leasing Company must agree to list SMAQMD as a lien holder on the vehicle title.
+A copy of the replacement vehicle title must be provided to the SMAQMD along with the invoice documents listing the lien holder(s).
 The SECAT Program will allow most types of vehicle financing and leasing, however, specific parties should contact the SMAQMD to determine if their program is eligible.
 A Memorandum of Understanding between the Finance/Leasing Company and the SMAQMD is available to define the relationship between the two parties.